ktbyers/ktb_journal/2025/february.md

 <br />

 My last contribution in the open-source world was finally convincing the Juniper PyEZ folks to implement a fix for telnetlib and PyEZ.

-Basically PY3.13 decided to remove telnetlib from being included as part of the Python standard library.
-Consequently, other libraries that depended on telnetlib needed to implement some fix for it (in order to suppoort PY3.13).
+Basically Python 3.13 removed telnetlib from the Python standard library.
+Consequently, other libraries that use telnetlib needed to implement a fix for this (in order to support PY3.13).

-I had fixed this in Netmiko in June of 2024, but had been unable to fix it in NAPALM since NAPALM depends on PyEZ.
-This had been an outstanding issue in PyEZ since at least Sept of 2024 (PY3.13 was officially released in October of 2024).
-I proposed a fix for it in November of 2024 (or at least told them what I did for Netmiko).
-I created a PR to PyEZ for it in December of 2024.
+I fixed this in Netmiko in June of 2024, but had been unable to fix it in NAPALM since NAPALM depends on PyEZ (and PyEZ uses telnetlib in certain situations).

+This issue had been an outstanding issue in PyEZ since at least September of 2024 (PY3.13 was officially released in October of 2024).
+I proposed a fix for it in November of 2024 (or at least told them what I did to fix this in Netmiko).
+I also created a pull-request (to PyEZ repository) for this in December of 2024.

 Then I nagged in various ways.

-Finally, in February I nagged more publicly and this got the issue fixed.
-I don't super like nagging publicly, but this issue did really need to get fixed.
+Finally, in February, I nagged more publicly and was able to get the issue fixed.
+I don't really like nagging publicly, but this issue did need to get fixed.

 ## Exercise and My Crazy Running Addiction